ModelEarth/community/README.md

 - Highlight an "Action" menu when checkboxes are clicked
 - Actions could include: Display on map, Display bar chart, Generate Report

+Additional updates:

+1. Place "id" and "title" columns first.
+(Split "Sectors" column and remove.)
+2. Omit decimal places from dollar values.
+3. Parse ID to add a "main\_category\_id" column.
+Use a 2 digit number to keep CSV file small.
+4. Retain capital letters at start of words in section titles.
+5. Add Input-Output total dollar values.

 ## Inflow-Outflow Chart